Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Robert Vaughan Link

-Memberships: Association of Writing Across the Curriculum, South Atlantic Modern Language Association, Auden Society and Georgia Society of Teachers of English.
+Memberships: Association of Writing Across the Curriculum, South Atlantic Modern Language Association, Auden Society and Georgia Society of Teachers of English

 Jan Watson, full-time composition faculty member, brings a college writing teaching background from Columbia University and several private and state universities in Maine.
 Watson is currently at work on a third novel for Penguin Random House.
 She has presented several academic presentations on subjects ranging from virtual literary festivals to innovations in writing instruction to research-based studies in andragogy.
 In recent years, she has served as an orientation facilitator, a GEL committee member, an Academic Appeals committee member, and a poetry editor for Capstone, the faculty literary magazine.